 Ceramics is an increasingly popular craft and very on trend.
 Paul thinks that more minimal style is very trendy right now.
 "The Nordic meets Asian aesthetic seems to be very prevalent at the moment too - perhaps as it works so well with mid century and modern rooms", - Paul Welling

-Passionate about the world of art and decor, Paul says "I love the holistic approach that Pepper Sq has.
+Passionate about the world of art and decor, Paul says "I love the holistic approach that Pepper Sq. has.
 Your interior design, your furniture, and what you use in your space are all connected.
-Their emphasis on thoughtfully selected and curated pieces is what attracted me to working with them." - Paul Welling
+Their emphasis on thoughtfully selected and curated pieces is what attracted me to working with them”.

 Level Leather Daybed : I like a lot of white space with key pieces of furniture given the room to shine.
 This daybed is the perfect piece for a wide hallway.

 Cono Adjustable Floor Lamp: "I could definitely see this in my home, it's a perfect statement living room piece"

 Totem Dining Table : " I have a very minimalistic home with lots of white space, and this table is perfectly simple and elegant".